thisisazaro/Statistical_Methods_of_Political_Science/README.md

 - `scraped_news.csv` – Sample dataset of collected articles.
 - `README.md` – Overview of the course and lesson materials.

-Stay tuned for future lessons on data analysis, regression models, and machine learning in political science! 🚀

 ## **Lesson 2: Text Analysis of Presidential Speeches**

 In this lesson, we explore quantitative text analysis using a corpus of U.S. presidential inaugural addresses.